pereruannabaala/Sticky-Note-App/README.md

 ## Features

-- Create Notes: Users can add new notes with a title and content.
+- Create Notes: Users can add new notes with content.
-- View Notes: Users can view all their notes in a list.
+- View Notes: Users can view all their notes.
 - Delete Notes: Users can delete notes that are no longer needed.

 ##  Getting Started